If you have high morning blood sugar that you can't seem to explain, this one is for you.

 According to the American Diabetes Association, everybody experiences dawn phenomenon whether they have diabetes or not.
-The difference is that, if you have diabetes, your body's ability to deal with it is reduced.
-Dawn Phenomenon normally occurs between 4am and 8am (around dawn).
+The difference is that, if you have diabetes, your body's ability to deal with the dawn effect is reduced.
+Dawn Phenomenon normally occurs in the early morning hours between 4 am and 8 am (around dawn).
 Hormones in your body surge and cause your liver to produce more glucose.
-This is nature's way of making sure there is enough present when you wake up in the morning since glucose is the body's primary energy source.
-With little or no insulin being produced during that time glucose levels in your blood increase.
+This is nature's way of making sure there is enough present when you wake up in the morning, since glucose is the body's primary energy source.
+With little or no insulin at all being produced during that time, insulin levels aren't enough to combat this surge of glucose, so blood glucose levels increase.

 Somogyi effect will manifest as high morning blood sugar but from a very different cause than dawn phenomenon.
-Also known as the rebound effect, somogyi effect occurs following a hypoglycemic (low blood sugar) episode when your body releases natural glucagon in an attempt to correct the dangerous low.
-When this cause and effect occurs at night while you sleep your blood sugar may be high by morning.
+Also known as the rebound effect, Somogyi effect occurs when blood sugar drops following a hypoglycemic (low blood sugar level) episode, when your body releases natural glucagon in an attempt to correct dangerous lower blood sugar levels.
+When this cause and effect occurs in the middle of the night while you sleep, your blood sugar reading may be high by morning.

-- If you use Lantus and take it in the morning you may notice a drop in its activity before a full 24 hours has passed, even though it is labeled as a 24-hr insulin.
-Ask your doctor about taking it at night instead, or switching to a longer-acting basal insulin, like Toujeo or Tresiba.
+- If you use Lantus and take it in the morning, you may notice a drop in the effects before a full 24 hours has passed, even though it is labeled as a 24-hr insulin.
+Ask your healthcare provider about taking it at night instead to make sure there's enough insulin to last through the morning, or switching to longer-acting basal insulin, like Toujeo or Tresiba.

 Figuring Out the Problem

 It is important to seek assistance from your doctor in order to officially identify the problem and possible solutions to manage high morning blood sugar.
-But you can get a head start.
-Checking your blood sugar at key times you can collect in advance the data your doctor will need rather than waiting for the doctor to tell you what to do.
+But, you can get a head start.
+By checking your blood sugar at key times you can collect the data in advance that your doctor will need rather than waiting for the doctor to tell you what to do.
 Reduce the time to resolution with the following steps: